ynotstartups/notes/notes/tasted-coffee-beans.md

 | Tuberosa Decaf | Origin  | Colombia    | Omni        | Sugarcane Decaf        | Apple, Stewed Plum, Caramel                  |
 | Wa Choo        | Origin  | China       | Omni        | Natural                | Pink Grapefruit, Pomegranate, Dark Chocolate |
 | Wa Choo        | Origin  | China       | Omni        | Washed                 | Blackberry, Elderflower & Sugarcane          |

+## Miraflores

+Miraflores is a delicious example of innovation and perseverance.
+Expect summery sweetness with notes of peach, a pleasing acidity that nods to a tropical mango, and an indulgent finish of demerara sugar.

+**Origin**

+Despite huge challenges – including a loss of land on their plantation due to the Roya leaf rust decimating their crops – the Caballero family have adapted—and excelled.
+Based in Rio Sereno, Chiriqui, the family replicated planting and water irrigation techniques used in Brazil—and their hard work has paid off.

 ## Nemba